Error420Unknown/Error420_Butcher/README.md

 - Extensive config file to make multiple changes
 - Secure events to prevent exploits and abuse
 - Change core settings to suit your server
-- Support for ANY MLO or building (moveable target locations)
+- Support for any MLO or Building (Moveable target locations)

 ## DEPENDENCIES